benjamincrozat/laravel-boilerplate/README.md

 composer create-project benjamincrozat/laravel-boilerplate example
 ```

-Then, it's just like any fresh laravel project.
+Then, it's just like any fresh Laravel project.

 ## License